nopSolutions/nopCommerce-Docs/en/developer/tutorials/instruction-on-how-to-start-developing-on-nopcommerce.md

 contributors: git.RomanovM, git.DmitriyKulagin
 ---

-# Instruction on how to start developing on nopCommerce 4.30
+# Instruction on how to start developing on nopCommerce

-## Things covered in this tutorial

-1. Tools Required for Development.
-2. Stack of technologies used in nopCommerce.
-3. Instructions on how to download the project and run it on the local machine.
-4. How to configure nopCommerce to run on HTTPS.

-## Summary

 nopCommerce is open-source Microsoft ASP.NET based eCommerce solution.
 This is a basic guide for developers on how to start developing on nopCommerce.